 -Marc Geens will show the (goose) berries grown from his experimental garden

 – Henk Jan Heideboer shows the beneficial yield for humans and animals that can be gleaned from chestnut (Castanea sativa) and hazelnut (Coryllus avellana), as well as Erica

 – Hidden flavours from Umbria at the Piaggio of Piero Baroncelli (Diavolletti).

 Many expert nurserymen exhibit and sell extraordinary rare plants while specialists offer exclusive garden products.

 Several participants offer interesting activities and displays to engage the children.

-There are a variety of places in the grounds where delicious food and snacks, with flowers, are available.
+There are a variety of places in the grounds where delicious food and snacks, some made with flowers, are available.

 Tuinen Kasteel Hex